youngd-lunit/airbyte/docs/ai-agents/get-started/developer-quickstart/tutorial-fastmcp.md

 - **HTTP 401/403 errors from GitHub**: The GitHub token or OAuth credentials stored in your connector are invalid or missing required scopes.
 Open your GitHub connector in the web app and reauthenticate with a valid token that has `repo` scope.
 - **Empty `data=[]` responses from filtered queries**: Most GitHub filters use case-sensitive values.
 Confirm the agent is sending uppercase values (for example, `states=["OPEN"]` rather than `states=["open"]`).
 The tool description's rules nudge the model to do that by default; you can also reinforce the rules in your client's system prompt.

+See the [Github agent connector page](https://docs.airbyte.com/ai-agents/connectors/github/) for more details.

 ## Summary

 In this tutorial, you learned how to: